-Again, a common code that can have you buying and installing parts that do not solve your problem.
-Best to have an ASE certified shop run a complete diagnostic scan.
+Again, a standard code can have you buying and installing parts that do not solve your problem.
+Best to have an ASE-certified shop run a complete diagnostic scan.

 P0420 Catalyst System Efficiency Below Threshold (Bank 1)

-Your vehicles PCM, gets its primary information from the upstream and downstream O2 sensors.
-One of their important functions is to make sure your catalytic converters are properly cleaning your vehicles exhaust before it sends it out into the atmosphere.
+Your vehicle's PCM gets its primary information from the upstream and downstream O2 sensors.
+One of their essential functions is to make sure your catalytic converters correctly clean your vehicle's exhaust before it sends it out into the atmosphere.